The Quiet War on Bitterness: Why Modern Food Fears Flavor

 Crops that pleased the tongue grew faster, sold better, and were chosen again and again until the sharp edges of taste smoothed away.

-This was not just about flavor, it was about power.
+This was not just about flavor, it was also about power.

-By making foods sweeter, softer, less challenging, agriculture created dependability.
+By making foods sweeter and softer, agriculture created dependability on itself.

 Industrial Food and the Death of Edge